 Copyrights for Images

-Once you create an image or photograph, you "own" the copyright, as long as it is both original, and fixed to a medium (so, it can't just be an idea for an image.)
+Once you create an image or photograph, you “own” the copyright, as long as it is both original and fixed to a medium (so, it can’t just be an idea for an image).
+You can register a photo as a trademark with the USPTO if it is used to identify and distinguish the source of goods or services.

-However, you need to register the image with the U.S. Copyright Office if you wish to enforce your copyright against someone else who is using your image without permission.
+However, you need to register the image with the U.S. Copyright Office if you want copyright protection which will help you enforce your copyright against someone else who is using your image without permission.

 Trademarks for Images

-When you utilize an image in active branding, such as Nike's famous "swoosh" logo, it is imperative that you trademark that image.
-Your first step in trademarking an image is to contact an attorney to attain trademark clearance.
-Put simply, trademark clearance is permission you obtain to register a trademark after completing a thorough trademark search.
+When you utilize an image in active branding, such as Nike’s famous “swoosh” logo, it is imperative that you trademark that image.
+Your first step in trademarking an image is to contact an attorney for legal advice and attain trademark clearance.
+Put simply, trademark clearance is the permission you obtain to register a trademark after completing a thorough trademark search.